Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

-\alex{The paper is structured as follows: Section~\ref{sec1} presents the principle of the FR matrix illustrated with \textit{in-vivo} ultrasonic data.
-In Sec.~\ref{sec2}, the FR matrix is defined in the monochromatic regime.
+The paper is structured as follows: Section~\ref{sec1} describes the experimental procedure to acquire the reflection matrix and the numerical simulations that will be used in the paper.
+In Sec.~\ref{sec2}, the FR matrix is investigated in the monochromatic regime.
 A 2D local input-output PSF is extracted \la{from} the FR matrix.
-The manifestation of aberrations, out-of-focus echoes and multiple scattering in this monochromatic PSF is discussed.
-In Sec.~\ref{sec3}, a coherent sum of the monochromatic FR matrices leads to a \al{broadband} FR matrix. \la{This operation, which is equivalent to a time-gating process, suppresses contributions from out-of-focus reflectors and from multiple scattering events equally.} In Sec.~\ref{sec4}, a time-frequency analysis of the FR matrix is performed and shows, in particular, the impact of absorption and scattering on the FR matrix as a function of depth and frequency.
-In Sec.~\ref{sec5}, a focusing parameter $F$ is obtained by comparing the \la{experimentally-measured PSD width with the ideal, diffraction-limited one.
-It is shown that t} he frequency-dependence of $F$ should be taken into account for a quantitative mapping of the focusing quality. \la{Finally} a discussion section \la{outlines} the advantages of $F$ compared to the coherence factor $C$ \la{widely} used in the literature~\cite{Mallart1994,Hollman}.
-Section~\ref{sec7} presents conclusions and general perspectives}.
+The manifestation of aberrations, out-of-focus echoes and multiple scattering in this monochromatic PSF is discussed by means of numerical simulations and experimental in-vivo data.
+In Sec.~\ref{sec4}, a coherent sum of the monochromatic FR matrices leads to a \al{broadband} FR matrix.
+This operation, which is equivalent to a time-gating process, suppresses contributions from out-of-focus reflectors. \lc{In addition, as shown by numerical simulations, this summing process} enables a clear discrimination between the single and multiple scattering components of the reflected wave-field.
+In Sec.~\ref{sec5}, a time-frequency analysis of the FR matrix is performed and shows, in particular, the impact of absorption and scattering on the experimental FR matrix as a function of depth and frequency.
+In Sec.~\ref{sec6}, a fitting procedure is proposed to extract the relative weights of single scattering, multiple scattering and electronic noise.
+From the single scattering component, a focusing parameter $F$ is obtained by rescaling the transverse evolution of the broadband input-output PSF with the ideal, diffraction-limited one.
+The overall fitting procedure is validated by means of the time domain simulations and applied to the in-vivo ultrasound imaging of a human calf.
+Finally, Sec.~\ref{sec7} \la{outlines} the advantages of $F$ compared to the coherence factor $C$ \la{widely} used in the literature~\cite{Mallart1994,Hollman}.
+Section~\ref{sec8} presents conclusions and general perspectives.